 7) The result will be a collection of items with a combination of the above details:

-8) You have now created your matrix parent and child items.
-Within the generated matrix items field you have the ability to make adjustments to most of the data shown.
+You have now created your matrix parent and child items.

-9) Of particular importance at this point is the ability to 'Set Alias'.
-This enables you to assign a manufacturer's barcode against each item within the matrix.
-When you click the Set Alias option a pop-out box will appear that gives you the ability to add one or more barcodes against the product:
+9) A recommended next step is to click 'Set Alias' for each child item.
+This enables you to assign a manufacturer's barcode (EAN/UPC) against each item within the matrix.
+When you click the Set Alias option, a pop-out box will appear that gives you the ability to add one or more barcodes against the product:

 Converting all child items to serialised items

-If the child items in your matrix need to be serialised, you can do this in bulk by clicking Convert Child Items To Serial.
+If the child items in your matrix need to be serialised — for example, if the child items are bikes — you can do this in bulk by clicking Convert Child Items To Serial.

 Edit Reorder & Restock Points (minimum and maximum levels)